bamboo-tree/git-test-2/README.md

 # Demo 2

-Aparently it is not such a great repository as I thought.
+Apparently it is not such a great repository as I thought.

 but it will be